Inner plexiform layer

 The inner plexiform layer is an area of the retina that is made up of a dense reticulum of fibrils formed by interlaced dendrites of retinal ganglion cells and cells of the inner nuclear layer.
+This is where amacrine and bipolar cells synapse at the dendrites of the ganglion cells.
 Within this reticulum a few branched spongioblasts are sometimes embedded.
+To isolate the ON and OFF signals bound for the brain, this layer has two sublaminae.